 Watch the following video for explanation, instructions, and illustration of how to properly install or terminate the connectors on RG-11 cables.
+The process is similar for other kinds of cables but they may require different tools such as LMR-400 Cable Connector Crimp Tool and LMR-400 cable prep tool for LMR-400 equivalent cables.

 Transcript: Today, we show you how to properly terminate or put the ends on RG11 cable.
 Doing this correctly will ensure a good connection to all the various components of your signal amplifier.
 Improperly terminated cable results in poor connection, which means less signal getting to the signal booster, and ultimately, less coverage area in the building.